Trump renews attacks on protesting NFL players, says 'be cool'

 In June, Trump refused to follow White House tradition of inviting league winners for an official visit, saying he would not extend an invitation to this year’s NBA champs.

-Reporting by Makini Brice and Susan Heavey; Additional reporting by Gina Cherelus in New York; Editing by Bernadette Baum
+Reporting by Makini Brice and Susan Heavey; Additional reporting by Gina Cherelus in New York; Editing by Bernadette Baum and Susan Thomas